helsing-ai/buffrs/docs/src/commands/buffrs-login.md

 # buffrs login

-Saves an authentication token for use with a registry.
+Saves an authentication token in the credentials store.

 # Synopsis